Góðan daginn! :smile:

 Learn to speak (and begin to read) Icelandic.

 Within 6 months, my aim is to be able to converse fairly comfortably with an Icelandic native speaker.

-I have no experience with Icelandic or any other Nordic language so this is completely new territory for me, but Icelandic’s a language that’s been at the top of my “must learn” list for many years.
+I have no experience with Icelandic or any other Nordic language so this is completely new territory for me, but learning Icelandic is a target that’s been at the top of my todo list for many years.

 Now is a good time to start. :smile:

 COVID and Iceland travel

 I originally planned to include a climactic immersion stint in Iceland this year, documenting my experience on video.

 Similar to what I did with Irish a few years ago.

 Unfortunately, this whole lockdown disaster has made my original goal of immersion in Iceland virtually impossible for now.
 Iceland, being a small island nation, is unlikely to accept international travelers for a long time.